Noble Guard: History

 After 1870, the Noble Guard, now reduced to a force of fewer than 70 men, performed mainly ceremonial duties as an honour guard.
 Guardsmen most commonly appeared in public when the pope presided over ceremonies in Saint Peter's Basilica.
 When the pope was carried in the sedia gestatoria, Noble Guards walked alongside the papal chair.
 During the hours reserved for papal audiences, guardsmen also stood in the antechamber of the papal apartments and, on formal occasions, on either side of the papal throne.

 During the Second World War, the Noble Guard shared responsibility with the Swiss Guard for the personal security of Pope Pius XII.
 For the first time since 1870 pistols were issued to duty personnel.
 Throughout the war, Noble Guards mounted guard outside the papal apartment night and day and guardsmen followed Pius XII when he took his daily walks in the Vatican Gardens.

-The Noble Guard was abolished by Pope Paul VI in 1970 as part of the reforms of the Church following Vatican II.
+The Noble Guard was abolished by Pope Paul VI in 1970 as part of the reforms of the Church following the Second Vatican Council.
 The elitist image of a privileged ceremonial corps was considered to be out of sympathy with a simpler and more inclusive era.
 A planned farewell audience for the guardsmen with the Pope did not take place and the property of the unit was requisitioned at short notice by the Papal Secretariat of State.
 Former members of the Noble Guard have a veterans' association, "La Compagnia delle Lance Spezzate" (The Company of the Broken Lances).